Skip to content

 Why use an EOR in Qatar?

 Hiring in Qatar means working within a legal framework built around sponsorship, local registration requirements, and strict labor protections under Law No. 14 of 2004.
-If your company doesn't have a registered legal entity in Qatar, you can't employ someone there directly.
+Employing someone in Qatar directly requires a registered legal entity there.
 An employer of record steps in as the legal employer so you don't have to set one up.

 Qatar's kafala-linked employment system, even after recent reforms, still ties worker contracts, residency permits, and employment closely together.
 Getting any of that wrong, even unintentionally, can expose you to fines or prevent your employee from working legally.
 An EOR that knows the local rules handles the paperwork, permits, and payroll so you don't have to learn it all yourself.